 A Guide to the Grounds for Contesting a Will

-However, if someone has crossed a legal line in trying to mislead a testator, influence a will, or alter its contents, contesting the will can rectify this and restore peace of mind to the family and friends of the deceased.
+While this can be complicated, there is scope to challenge a loved one’s will if you believe they did not have capacity to make it, it was subject to fraud, the undue influence of another beneficiary, or other irregularities.
+Similarly, if someone has crossed a legal line in trying to mislead a testator, influence a will or alter its contents, contesting the will can rectify this and restore peace of mind to the family and friends of the deceased.

+This can be complicated and lead to errors.
 Failure to execute a will properly can be grounds to issue a legal challenge.
-This is a more common problem in wills prepared without the oversight of a qualified solicitor.
-While it is possible to prepare a legally sound will on your own behalf, it’s easy to overlook or misunderstand the regulations and thereby invalidate the will if you do not have input from a legal expert.
+Often called a lack of due execution, this is a more common problem in wills prepared without the oversight of a qualified solicitor.
+While it is possible to prepare a legally sound will on your own behalf, it’s easy to overlook or misunderstand the regulations around how it must be executed and thereby invalidate the will if you do not have input from a legal expert.

-In some cases, it will be clear that the will has not been created according to legal regulations - for example, if it is missing witness signatures.
-In other cases, eyewitness testimony from the witnesses to the will may help you to prove that the will is invalid on the basis that it was not prepared according to the law.
+In some cases, it will be clear that the will has not been created according to legal regulations - for example, if witness signatures are missing.
+In other cases, witness statements may prove that the will was not prepared legally if, for example, the testator did not sign in the presence of the witnesses.

-In some cases, a will may have been created in a way that is legally sound and valid, but another consideration is the testator’s mental health.
-When giving instructions for a will, the testator must be of sound mind and understand the extent of their estate.
+In some cases, a will may have been created in a way that is legally sound and valid, but if the testator did not have sufficient mental capacity to make or understand their decisions, the will may still be deemed invalid.
+When giving instructions for a will, it is a legal requirement that the testator must be of sound mind and understand the extent of their estate.
 They must also be clearly aware of whom they are choosing to include or exclude in the will.

-It can be difficult to prove that a testator was not of sound mind when signing their will, but if the document was created while they were in a period of mental ill-health, or if they experienced a mental illness or disorder on an ongoing basis, this may be an indication that they lacked the testamentary capacity to make the will.
+It can be difficult to prove that a testator was not of sound mind when signing their will.
+If medical records show that the document was created while they were in a period of mental ill-health, or they experienced a mental illness or disorder on an ongoing basis, this could show that they lacked the testamentary capacity to make the will.

 If the testator had certain other impairments that may make it more difficult to verify the contents of the will, such as blindness or a lack of fluency in English, this can also be grounds for contesting a will.
 However, this would usually be considered a ‘lack of knowledge and approval’ for the purposes of legally challenging the will.

-If it can be demonstrated that a testator did not know, understand, or approve of the contents of their will, this can be a ground to contest the will.
+If you can show that a testator did not know, understand or approve of the contents of their will, you can contest the will.
 This is most common when a testator has a physical or communicative impairment; for example, if they are blind, hard of hearing or deaf, or illiterate.
-In many of these cases, a testator may be unable to review the contents of the will themselves, and may place their trust in someone else to do this for them.
+In these cases, a testator may be unable to review the contents of the will themselves, and place their trust in someone else to do this for them.

-It will not always be enough to simply show that the testator had an impairment, however.
-Additional evidence may be necessary to demonstrate that the will was prepared against the person’s wishes, whether intentionally or unintentionally.
-In cases such as these, consideration will be given to whether a legal professional was involved in the creation of the will and, for example, if language was an issue, whether an independent interpreter was used if there was a concern as to the testator’s knowledge or understanding about the contents of the will.
+It will not be enough to show that the testator had an impairment.
+You will need further evidence that the will was prepared without the person’s approval, whether intentionally or unintentionally.
+This is harder if a legal professional was involved in the creation of the will, although the court may examine whether language was an issue or whether an independent interpreter was used if there is concern about the testator’s knowledge or understanding of the contents of the will.
+It may also be a concern if the will was not read over by the testator prior to signing it, as this makes it difficult to show they had knowledge of the contents.

 Sometimes, a will may have been executed according to the law, by a testator who is of sound mind, but has been affected by the undue influence of someone else.
-Vulnerable people may be more susceptible to coercion and manipulation, and if there is evidence to suggest that someone has tried to influence the contents or provisions of the will, it may be possible to challenge the will.
+Vulnerable people may be more susceptible to coercion and manipulation, and if there is evidence to suggest that someone has tried to influence the contents or provisions of the will, it may be possible to make a challenge.

 Manipulation and coercion may take the form of threats of violence against the person, or someone dishonestly pursuing a relationship with the person under false pretences, but to contest a will on these grounds, you will need to provide strong evidence to prove that the testator was coerced.
 If the testator was especially vulnerable at the time that their will was changed, or added a new beneficiary or disproportionate gift unexpectedly, this could be evidence that they were coerced into making changes.

-Similar to undue influence is poisoning of the mind, in which a person makes false statements to a testator about another potential beneficiary of the will, in order to have that person removed from the will or reduce their share of any inheritance they are due to receive.
+Similar to undue influence, poisoning of the mind involves a person making false statements to a testator about another potential beneficiary of the will, to have that person removed from the will or reduce their share of any inheritance they are due to receive.
+This is also known as fraudulent calumny.

 Because family circumstances can often be complicated, you will usually need to provide strong evidence to support contesting the will on these grounds.
 You may need to prove that another party made false statements about you or someone else that they knew to be untrue and that they acted with malicious intent to have that person removed from the will.